-Good news!
-Most of the journals in Medline/PubMed are peer reviewed.
+Most of the journals in Medline/PubMed are peer-reviewed.
 Generally speaking, if you find a journal citation in Medline/PubMed you should be just fine.
-However, as you can see in the PubMed FAQ, there is no way to limit your results within the PubMed or the Medline on Ebsco interface to knock out the few publications that are not considered referred titles.
+There is no way to limit your results within PubMed to knock out the few publications that are not considered referred titles.